eli11Ch/no-time4real/tp/TR_ROB5-duarte/README.md

 In [cir_buf.h](Ex3/cir_buf.h), you can find a simple implementation of a circular buffer.

-There is 2 interesting functions :
+There are two interesting functions :

-- `cir_write(cir_buf_t *c, char data)` is to write in the circular buffer.
-If the circular buffer is full, it will wait a *less signal* (generate when something is readed in the circular buffer) ;
+- The goal of `cir_write(cir_buf_t *c, char data)` is to write in the circular buffer.
+If the circular buffer is full, it will wait a *less signal* (generate when something is read in the circular buffer) ;
 ```c
 void cir_write(cir_buf_t *c, char data) {
 	pthread_mutex_lock(&c->mutex);